William Jackson (businessman): Pret A Manger

 Jackson served as Chairman of Pret A Manger alongside CEO Clive Schlee.
 The company was later sold to JAB Holdings for £1.5 billion.

 Moto GP

-Jackson has served as President of MotoGP, the rights holder of the World Championship for motorcycle racing.
+From 2006 and 2025, Jackson served as President of MotoGP, the rights holder of the World Championship for motorcycle racing.
 Bridgepoint acquired MotoGP in 2006 and sold it in 2025 to Liberty Media for a reported €4.2 billion.

 Lawn Tennis Association

-In March 2025, Jackson was appointed Chairman Designate of the Lawn Tennis Association (LTA), and commenced the position following the 2025 Wimbledon Championships.
+In March 2025, Jackson was appointed Chairman Designate of the Lawn Tennis Association (LTA), and became Chairman following the 2025 Wimbledon Championships.

 Other board roles

 Jackson has served on boards of various companies, including British Land plc, where he held the position of Senior Independent Director until 2021, and Berkeley Group plc until the autumn of 2025.

 Philanthropy

-Jackson is the Senior Independent Director of The Royal Marsden NHS Foundation Trust and serves as Vice President and Chair of Wellington College.
+Jackson is the Senior Independent Director of The Royal Marsden NHS Foundation Trust.
+He also serves as Vice President and Chair of Wellington College, with his term ending in July 2026.
 He has funded educational and healthcare initiatives, including access-to-education programs and cancer research at institutions such as The Royal Marsden and The Christie Hospital in Manchester.

 In 2012 he donated £1.2m to endow in perpetuity a fellowship in History at his alma mater, Exeter College.
 He is a Bancroft Fellow of Mansfield College, Oxford.